cpmechem/family-locations/README.md

-# Family Locations News and Weather Tracker
+# Locations of Friends and Family

 ## Final Project for **IMT 549 Spr 2020**

-This website will display several cities where my friends and family are located, and will include photographs, weather forecasts, and hopefully a local news feed for each location.
+Originally, this website was going to display several cities where my friends and family are located and include real-time news and weather information.
+I was unable to get an API for weather and news to work, so I instead simply made a list of places with a link to a Wikipedia page for more info, as well as a second page with current information about the location in a table.

-My aim for this website is to use it to see what is happening in the various places my friends and family live.
-I also hope to be able to share the URL with them so they can stay informed about each other's locales as well.
+Although the finished project isn't exactly what I envisioned, I have built a good framework to improve upon moving forward.